 - 2 or to taste red chilli padi or green chilli sliced

-- 2 tbsp coriander and stalks finely chopped
+- 2 tbsp coriander ands stalks finely chopped

 - 1 tsp or to taste red chilli powder

-- 1 bay leaf, cinnamon stick and few peppercorns
+- 1 each bay leaf, cinnamon stick and a few peppercorns

 - 1 tsp mixed fennel and nigella seeds

-- 1 dried or fresh red chilli sliced
+- 1 dried and fresh red chilli sliced